-4.26.1 Script extesions
+4.26.4 Script extesions

-The RoboTask gives some extensions of the language: several additional functions.
+The RoboTask gives some extensions of the language (for VB Script [378]) and JS Script [378]): several additional functions.
 You can use this functions freely in your texts of scripts.
 Notice that the JavaScript is case sensitive.
 But the functions of extensions work insensitive to a using register.
 Thereby, the expressions function LogMessage(AMessage)